 The code for this track uses only two other methods for its sequencing.

 You pass this method a number of beats, and it’ll wait for that many beats before the song moves forward.

 Here’s this code in action:

-Pattern sequencing in SuperCollider is nice and simple.
-Let’s move on to the two new sounds: the pad synth and the Karplus-Strong sound.
+All that’s left to explain now is the two new sounds: the pad synth and the Karplus-Strong sound.

 The Pad Synth